 Cambrian Heritage Railways runs a restored railway from Pen-y-garreg Halt, on Pen-y-garreg Lane in Pant, to the neighbouring village of Llynclys.
-Trains run at weekends in the summer, as well as bank holidays and special events.
-When running, trains leave Pen-y-garreg Halt at half hourly intervals, at 10 minutes past and 20 minutes to the hour.
+Trains run infrequently on special events.
 The railway is always looking for volunteers to work on the trains or, by becoming a member of the charity, you can help support their work.
 Find out more here.

 The Montgomery Canal is a partially restored canal which runs through the village of Pant.
 It is 33 miles (53 km) long and runs from Frankton Junction on the Llangollen Canal to Newtown in Powys.
 The section in Pant is currently not navigable, but work to restore the canal is ongoing.
 The towpath along the side of the canal bed that runs through Pant has largely been restored and is ideal for a stroll, although uneven in places.
 It is also a great spot for wildlife.
 Find out more about the Montgomery Canal and the restoration work here.

 The Gin Wheel winding drum on Gyn Lane in Pant is part of the remains of the railway which used to take limestone from the quarries at Llanymynech Hill to the lime kilns at its foot.
 When a train of full trucks descended the slope, it pulled a train of empty trucks upwards as the chains on the drum unwound.
 The exact date of the railway and gin wheel is unknown, but it may be contemporary with mid 18th Century examples in Coalbrookdale.
 (Source: Oswestry Borough Council information board at the gin wheel.)